reframejs/reframe/readme.md

 ### Introduction

-Reframe is a web framework.
+Reframe is a web framework that is rapid and removoable.

-It is rapid yet temporary.
-Which is ideal for prototyping.

 Reframe's stack is:
 React (or Vue) + Webpack + Node.js (optional) + TypeORM (optional).

 **Rapid**

-With Reframe you can implement prototypes in no time.
+With Reframe you can implement apps in no time.

-Reframe doesn't want to solve all your problems and instead focuses on one problem:
-How to quickly go from zero to a prototype.

-And as your prototype grows into something serious, Reframe gradually gives away control to you and your team.
+As your prototype grows into something a serious app, Reframe gradually gives away control to you and your team.

 **Temporary**